 For the fillings, it’s kind of a free for all.
 I used sliced black olives, you can use green or whichever you love; I also used grape tomatoes, but red onions and minced cucumbers may be a fantastic add in (why am I just thinking of this, now)?
 Make sure you cut the add-ins to teensy bits.

 Then you stuff them!
 Be super generous, this stuff yields a lot!
-Top it with some olive oil, extra toppings, feta cheese and sprinkle some chives on top.
+Top it with some olive oil, extra toppings such as feta cheese, black olives and sprinkle some chives on top.
 Don’t let go extras go to waste.
 Get some crackers and spread some of the filling on top.
 Yummy!

 That’s it.
 Do you think this is something they should serve in school lunchrooms in America?
 I mean, this is something I’d serve my mini Latino’s and Latina’s.
 Que tu cres?
 I hope your family enjoys this recipe.
 Be sure to leave a comment below with what your school lunches looked like usually.
 I know in Cuba, mi padre remembers rice and beans…he can’t recall what else.
 I think we should give him grace since it’s been over 40 years.
 Thanks for coming by and as always, buen provecho mi gente!